-This refers to the amount of force your core and endure in a certain amount of time while doing an activity or movement.
+This refers to the amount of force your core can endure in a certain amount of time while doing an activity or movement.
 You’ve probably experienced difficulty climbing over roofs because you lack the core power to pull yourself up.
-It is the power house of the body after all, and utilizing this area will enable you to make more dynamic moves in climbing.
+It is the powerhouse of the body after all, and utilizing this area will enable you to make more dynamic moves when climbing.

 That being said, it is not really a versus issue.
 Actually, it is even better to train for both because it comes hand in hand.
 When rocking over, your foot needs to be steady on the hold and at the same time, you must trust on that foot and use your core to exert force to the other side.
 It is a swift movement, simple and often used in climbing.
 But the qualities needed to do it correctly is also complicated, a network of muscle groups working harmoniously together.